prschmal/Fractalism/practices/PRACTICES.md

 - Breath Patterning — match inhale/exhale rhythm to expansion/contraction
 - Mindful Recursion — journal one layer deeper with each reflection

+### Mindful Recursion
+A daily practice of mindfulness and self-reflection.
+Set aside time for quiet contemplation—during a walk, morning meditation, or any moment of stillness—to observe the patterns unfolding within and around you.
+*(Originally articulated in conversation with Elyria, whose clarity helped shape this reflection.)*
 ---

 ## Relational Practices